 Membership of the Remuneration Committee should appear in the Directors’ Report.

 The quorum for each meeting shall be a majority of members present.

-The members of the Remuneration Committee shall elect a chairman from among their number who shall be a non-executive director.
+The members of the Remuneration Committee shall elect a chairman from among their number who shall be an Independent Director.

 The meetings shall be held not less than once a year.
 A member may at any time and the Secretary shall on the requisition of a member, summon a meeting of the Remuneration Committee.